sakshi006/KairoDesigns/README.md

 You will find the following types of _Sliders_ on https://kairodesigns.netlify.app/components/slider/slider

-- Two Columns Grid
+- Default Range Slider
-- Three Columns Grid
+- Squared Range Slider

 ---